DoD-Platform-One/Keycloak/docs/DEVELOPMENT_MAINTENANCE.md

 # Testing new Keycloak version with custom P1 plugin.
 1. Create a k8s dev environment.
 One option is to use the Big Bang [k3d-dev.sh](https://repo1.dso.mil/big-bang/bigbang/-/blob/master/docs/assets/scripts/developer/k3d-dev.sh) script with the `-a` option.
 This will enable  metalLB and create a separate passthrough gateway, which is necessary for Keycloak.
 The following steps assume you are using the script.
 1. Follow all of the instructions at the end of the script to connect to and use the remote k3d cluster.
-1. Deploy Big Bang with istio-operator, istio, gitlab, sonarqube, and Mattermost enabled.
+1. Deploy Big Bang with istio-operator, Istio, Gitlab, Sonarqube, and Mattermost enabled.
+SSO should be enabled for Gitlab and Sonarqube, but NOT for Mattermost at this point (you'll enable it for Mattermost later).
 This is so that you can test both OIDC and SAML end-to-end SSO.
 Gitlab uses OIDC and Sonarqube uses SAML.
 Mattermost is included in the end-to-end testing because it has some unique SSO configuration that should be tested.
 Deploy BigBang using the following example helm command and the provided [example big bang values override](./docs/assets/config/example/keycloak-bigbang-dev-values.yaml).
 Change the plugin image label to use your test plugin image.
 Hint: search for "X.X.X" in the example values file.
     ```bash
     helm upgrade -i bigbang ./chart -n bigbang --create-namespace -f ../overrides/keycloak-bigbang-values.yaml -f ../overrides/registry-values.yaml -f ./chart/ingress-certs.yaml
     ```